-Documents you’ll need to bring
+Documents you’ll need to provide

-Photo ID (one from the list)
+Photo ID (one from this list)

 - Current, full UK or foreign passport

-- Current EU national identity card 1 with photograph
+- Current EU national identity card1 with photograph

-- Current, full or provisional UK photocard driving licence
+- Current, full UK photocard driving licence

-Current address documents (one from the list)
+Current address documents (one from this list)

 - Utility bill (less than 3 months old)

-- Council Tax bill, payment book or exemption certificate (less than 12 months old)
+- Council tax bill, payment book or exemption certificate (less than 12 months old)